Digital Collections of Examples in Mathematical Sciences: Conclusions

 \section{Conclusions}

-\begin{enumerate} \item The field of computer algebra really ought to invest in the sort of contests that have stimulated the SAT and SMT worlds. \item This requires much larger databases of ``relevant'' problems than we currently have, and they need to be properly curated. \item[+]The technology of collaborative working, e.g. wikis, or GitHub, has greatly advanced since the days of \cite{BiniMourrain1996}, which should make collaborative construction of example sets easier. \item This would allow much better benchmarking practices: see the description in \cite{Brainetal2017a}. \end{enumerate}
+\begin{enumerate} \item The field of computer algebra really ought to invest in the sort of contests that have stimulated the SAT and SMT worlds. \item This requires much larger databases of ``relevant'' problems than we currently have, and they need to be properly curated. \item[+]The technology of collaborative working, e.g. wikis, or GitHub, has greatly advanced since the days of \cite{BiniMourrain1996}, which should make collaborative construction of example sets easier, and would also help with the preservation challenge. \item[--]Although OpenMath is in principle a suitable system-neutral notation that could be the standard input (and output) format, such a use would challenge OpenMath implementations.
+This would be a good development, though. \item This would allow much better benchmarking practices: see the description in \cite{Brainetal2017a}. \item There are significant challenges in providing ``certificates'', not just of UNSAT in the case of integration, but elsewhere in algebra.
+For example, asserting $g=\gcd(f_1,f_2)$ involves, not just the claim that $g$ divides $f_1$ and $f_2$, but also that $f_1/g,f_2/g$ are relatively prime, which may be much harder to demonstrate. \end{enumerate}

-{\bf Acknowledgements:} The author is grateful to Dr.~Uncu for his comments on drafts, and to the organisers of the MIDAS session at the 8th European Congress of Mathematicians for prompting these reflections.
-This work was partially supported by EPSRC Grant EP/T015713/1.
+\begin{ack} The author is grateful to Dr.~Uncu for his comments on drafts, and to the organisers of the MIDAS session at the 8th European Congress of Mathematicians for prompting these reflections. \end{ack}